-Richard Montgomery was a Brigadier General in the Continental Army during the American Revolution.
-He led part of the American forces during the failed invasion of Canada and captured key positions before he was killed during the Battle of Quebec.
+Richard Montgomery was a Brigadier General in the Continental Army during the early days of the American Revolutionary War.
+He led part of the American forces during the failed Invasion of Canada and captured key positions before he was killed during the Battle of Quebec.

 Richard Montgomery was born in Ireland and was the son of a member of Parliament.
 He joined the British Army at a young age and served in the French and Indian War.
 After the war, he began to sympathize with the American colonies and eventually moved to New York.
 When war broke out between the colonies and Britain, he was named Brigadier General of New York’s military forces and eventually led part of the Continental Army in the failed Invasion of Quebec.